Thousanrance/Thousanrance/README.md

 - 👋 Hi, I’m @Thousanrance
-- 👀 I’m interested in ().
+- 👀 I’m interested in KG & LI.
-- 🌱 I’m currently learning basic programming.
+- 🌱 I’m currently working on my undergraduate degree and preparing for the postgraduate entrance examination.
-- 💞️ I’m looking to collaborate on ().
+- 💞️ I’m looking to collaborate on ???.
-- 📫 How to reach me: ()
+- 📫 How to reach me: thousanrance@gmail.com